SyncfusionExamples/How-to-Customize-Thumb-and-Divider-in-the-Flutter-Slider/README.md

 To run this application, you need to first clone or download the ‘How-to-Customize-Thumb-and-Divider-in-the-Flutter-Slider’ repository and open it in your preferred IDE.
 Then, build and run your project to view the output.

 ## Further help
-For more help, check the [Syncfusion Flutter documentation](https://help.syncfusion.com/flutter/introduction/overview) or [Flutter documentation](https://flutter.dev/docs/get-started/install).
+For more help, check the [Syncfusion® Flutter documentation](https://help.syncfusion.com/flutter/introduction/overview) or [Flutter documentation](https://flutter.dev/docs/get-started/install).
 [For more development tools](https://flutter.dev/docs/development/tools/devtools/overview)